Get

 Conclusion

 If your dog keeps scooting, there are several potential causes and treatments.
 Because the anal glands are often involved, many of the treatment possibilities target helping your dog express their glands regularly.
-Work with your veterinarian to find the underlying carte and develop an effective treatment plan.
+Work with a veterinarian to find the underlying carte and develop an effective treatment plan.

 Featured Image Credit: boyphare, Shutterstock